Anne Brontë: Death

-On Sunday 27 May, Anne asked Charlotte whether it would be easier to return home and die instead of remaining in Scarborough.
+On Sunday 27 May Anne asked Charlotte whether it would be easier to return home to die instead of remaining in Scarborough.
 A doctor was consulted the next day and said that death was close.
 Anne received the news quietly.
-She expressed her love and concern for Ellen and Charlotte, and whispered for Charlotte to "take courage".
+She expressed her love and concern for Ellen and Charlotte and whispered for Charlotte to "take courage".
 Anne died at about two o'clock in the afternoon on 28 May 1849, aged 29.